-I’m normally a long-fermentation snob, but frankly with all the spices in these little breads, it’s mighty hard to pick up the subtleties that a long rise offers.
-A full tablespoon of instant yeast blows this dough up in no time — foom — which means from start to glaze, you can have these done in about four hours.
+I’m normally a long-fermentation snob where it comes to bread, but frankly with all the spices in these little guys it’s mighty hard to pick up the subtleties that a long rise offers.
+A full tablespoon of instant yeast blows this dough up in no time — foom — which means from mixing to glazing, you can have these done in about four hours.

 1 tablespoon instant yeast